sirishaadivishnu/python3/README.md

 # Programming Language: Python3

 This repository contains the programs that I wrote during my traineeship as a full stack developer.
-These programs cover a wide range of topics, including data structures, algorithms, functions and web development.
+These programs cover a wide range of topics, including Control Flow, Lists, Loops, Functions, Strings, Dictionaries, Files & Classes.
 There are hints of small bits and pieces of machine learning here and there as I gradually learn.

 ## Getting Started